 What the survey involves

 The survey fieldwork takes place during the autumn term and only requires a small time commitment from schools taking part.
-Pupils are given a self-completion questionnaire to complete in exam conditions, which takes no more than 40 minutes.
+Pupils are given a self-completion questionnaire to complete in exam conditions, which takes about 40 minutes.
 Each stage of the short process - from agreeing to take part to the survey being completed - is organised and supported by experienced Ipsos MORI staff.

 The survey includes information on: